-The purpose of our first numerical experiment that involves the computation of the maximum Lyapunov exponent is check whether adopting different reaction rates $\alpha_1$ and $\alpha_2$ for each gene proposed in the system \eqref{xy_model}, as opposed to using the same rate $\alpha = \alpha_1 = \alpha_2$ in the system \eqref{xy_old}, increases the number of parameter pairs $(\beta,\varepsilon)$ for which a positive maximum Lyapunov exponent can be encountered.
+The purpose of our first numerical experiment that involves the computation of the maximum Lyapunov exponent is to check whether taking different reaction rates $\alpha_1$ and $\alpha_2$ for each gene proposed in model \eqref{xy_model}, as opposed to using the same rate $\alpha = \alpha_1 = \alpha_2$ in model \eqref{xy_old}, increases the number of parameters $(\beta,\varepsilon)$ for which a positive maximum Lyapunov exponent can be encountered.